Dividend Investing in Australia: Full Guide (2025)

 • You can also use online calculators such as MoneySmart, The Calculator Site, Calculator Soup, etc., to estimate your dividend income based on your investment amount, dividend yield, reinvestment rate, etc.

-By using these metrics and ratios, along with other tools and resources, you can evaluate dividends more effectively and find suitable dividend stocks or ETFs for your portfolio.
+These metrics and ratios help evaluate dividends more effectively and find suitable dividend stocks or ETFs for your portfolio.

 What Are Dividend Aristocrats?

-Dividend aristocrats are considered to be high-quality, reliable, and resilient companies that can maintain and grow their dividends even during economic downturns or market volatility.
+Dividend aristocrats are considered high-quality, reliable, and resilient companies that can maintain and grow dividends during economic downturns or market volatility.

-As of June 2023, no dividend aristocrats in Australia fulfill this stringent criterion of 25 consecutive years.
-However, there are four companies that are the closest contenders, having raised their dividends for 19 consecutive years.
-These are:
+As of June 2023, no dividend aristocrats in Australia have fulfilled this stringent criterion of 25 consecutive years.
+However, four companies are the closest contenders, having raised their dividends for 19 straight years.

 • Computershare (ASX: CPU): $0.30 per share semi-annually; 2.68% yield